Cal Stevenson: Philadelphia Phillies

 On May 26, 2023, Stevenson was claimed off waivers by the Philadelphia Phillies.
 Stevenson went hitless in two games for the Triple-A Lehigh Valley IronPigs before he was designated for assignment on June 1.
 He cleared waivers and was sent outright to Triple–A on June 7.

 Stevenson began 2024 with Triple–A Lehigh Valley, slashing .307/.420/.488 with seven home runs, 39 RBI, and 27 stolen bases over 91 games.
 On August 9, 2024, Stevenson had his contract selected to the active roster to replace an injured Austin Hays.
 On September 14, in a game against the New York Mets, Stevenson hit a go-ahead two-run double in the seventh inning and made a spectacular leaping catch to rob a home run in the eighth as the Phillies registered a 6-4 win.
 In 18 appearances for the Phillies, he batted .250/.333/.375 with 6 RBI and 3 walks.

 Stevenson was optioned to Triple-A Lehigh Valley to begin the 2025 season.
 In five appearances for Philadelphia, he went 2-for-8 (.250) with one RBI.
 Stevenson was released by the Phillies on August 17, 2025.

+Following the 2025 season, Stevenson announced that he would play in the winter league baseball for the Tigres del Licey of the Dominican Professional Baseball League.

+Detroit Tigers

+On January 29, 2026, Stevenson signed with the Toros de Tijuana of the Mexican League.
+However on February 11, Stevenson signed a minor league contract with the Detroit Tigers.